-Level 3 liabilities include the estimated fair value of the interest make-whole liability associated with the Company's 7.50% Convertible Senior Secured Notes due 2019 (the Notes) and outstanding warrants to purchase Common Stock, which are recorded as derivative liabilities.
+Level 3 liabilities include the estimated fair value of the interest make-whole liability associated with the Company's 7.5% Convertible Senior Secured Notes due 2019 (the Notes) and outstanding warrants to purchase common stock, which are recorded as derivative liabilities.
+During the three months ended September 30, 2015, all of the outstanding warrants to purchase common stock were exercised.
+As of September 30, 2015 there remain no warrants outstanding.

-The fair value of the interest make-whole liability of the Notes was calculated using a binomial-lattice model with the following key assumptions as of June 30, 2015, unaudited:
+The fair value of the interest make-whole liability of the Notes was calculated using a binomial-lattice model with the following key assumptions as of September 30, 2015, unaudited:

 Volatility 45%

-Stock Price as of June 30, 2015 \$16.98 per share
+Stock Price as of September 30, 2015 \$14.03 per share

-Credit Spread 1522 bps
+Credit Spread 1851 bps

-Term 1.8 years
+Term 1.6 years

 Dividend Yield 0.0%